Rangers Training Centre

-The Rangers Training Centre is the training ground of Rangers located in Milngavie, East Dunbartonshire, Scotland.
+The Rangers Training Centre is the training ground of Rangers F.C. located in Milngavie, East Dunbartonshire, Scotland.
 It was opened in 2001 and originally named Murray Park after the then Rangers owner David Murray.
 It is also often referred to as Auchenhowie, the name of the locality within Milngavie where it is situated.

 Following improvements completed in 2019, the facility became the regular home venue for competitive matches played by Rangers' women's team, the club's male under-18 team and some fixtures of the reserve team.

 History

 Development and opening

 Prior to the construction of the club's own training facility, the first team trained at several locations across Glasgow including Ibrox Stadium, Bellahouston Park and the West of Scotland cricket ground.
 A dedicated training complex was first proposed by the then manager Dick Advocaat upon his arrival at the club in June 1998.
 It was officially opened on 4 July 2001 by Advocaat and then-chairman David Murray, after whom it was originally named as Murray Park.
 The total cost of the complex was estimated at around £14 million.